EricM96/C_FTP/README.md

 * ```d <num>``` download file from server located an index <num>
 * ```u <num>``` upload file to server located at index <num>
 * ```bye``` close connection to server

+## Known Bugs
+* Default buffer size for both components is 256 bytes.
+If any standard communication including the contents of a directory exceed this number, a segmentation fault will result.
+* The client cannot accept a ip address, it must be given a host name
+* The client and server cannot read or write from any directory other than the file directories in their respective folders.